gt1/damapper_bwt/README.md

 * --bwtconstrmem: memory used to construct BWT (default 3/4 of machine's memory)
 * -T: prefix for temporary files during index construction
 * -Q: index file name (defaults to .damapper_bwt appended to reference file name)
-* -S: sequence storage strategy for non primary alignments (none, soft, hard)
+* -S: sequence storage strategy for non primary alignments (none (default), soft, hard)
 * -z: output BAM compression level (zlib default)
 * -I: input format (fasta (default) or bam)

 BAM output files
 ----------------

-damapper_bwt outputs alignments as an uncompressed BAM file.
+damapper_bwt outputs alignments as a BAM file.
 As damapper deliberately (see https://dazzlerblog.wordpress.com/2016/07/31/damapper-mapping-your-reads/) outputs more than one alignment per read for several reasons like

 1. there is more than one possible locus to place a read on the reference